hldnova/deploy-beats-ecs/README.md

 # sudo docker logs metricbeat
 ```

-To verify your data are present in Elasticsearch, issue the following commands:
+To verify your data are present in Elasticsearch, issue the following commands.
+You many need to adjust the index patterns depending on how your ELK stack is configured.
 ```bash
 # curl -XGET http://<your_elasticsearch_host>:9200/filebeat-*/_search?pretty
 # curl -XGET http://<your_elasticsearch_host>:9200/metricbeat-*/_search?pretty